opetitprestataire/label-studio/docs/source/guide/storage.md

     - In the **Access Key ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **Secret Access Key** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
+    - In the **Import method** dropdown, choose how to import your data:
-    - (Optional) Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
-This setting creates a URL for each bucket object to use for labeling.
-Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
+        - **Files** - Automatically creates a task for each storage object (e.g. JPG, MP3, TXT).
+Use this if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+        - **JSON** - Treat each JSON or JSONL file as a task definition (one or more tasks per file).
+Use this if you have multiple JSON files in the bucket with one task per JSON file.
     - (Optional) Enable **Scan all sub-folders** to include files from all nested folders within your S3 bucket prefix.
-    - Choose whether to disable [**Use pre-signed URLs**](#Pre-signed-URLs-vs-storage-proxies).
+    - In the **Use pre-signed URLs (On) / Proxy through Label Studio (Off)** toggle, choose how media is loaded:
-        - **ON** - Label Studio generates a pre-signed URL to load media.
+        - **ON** (Pre-signed URLs) - All data bypasses Label Studio and user browsers directly read data from storage.
-        - **OFF** - Label Studio proxies media using its own backend.
+        - **OFF** (Proxy) - Label Studio proxies media using its own backend.
-    - Adjust the counter for how many minutes the pre-signed URLs are valid.
+    - Set the **Expire pre-signed URLs (minutes)** counter to control how long pre-signed URLs remain valid.
 8. Click **Add Storage**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](https://api.labelstud.io/api-reference/api-reference/import-storage/s-3/sync).